alanseed/cml_rain/README.md

     cmls = get_cmls(cml_col, longitude, latitude, max_range)

 ```

-This algorithm makes a query for data at a link for the past 24 hours for each 15-minute time step, and therefore represents an intensive use of the database.
-It takes around 30 minutes to process all 3000 links over the period 2011-06-09 to 2011-07-01.
+This algorithm generates a list of links that are in the search area.
+For each 15-min time step the algorith searches the database for any link in the list that has data for that time step and calculates the maximum p_min over the preceeding 24 h.
+It takes just under 2 minutes to process all ~3000 links for each 15-minute timestep in a day.

 ## Usage